June 10, 2022

 Give your lungs some love

-Chinese Medicine associate’s certain foods with certain organs and certain foods help to protect the immune system from ‘invasion by external pathogens’.
+Chinese Medicine associates certain foods with certain organs and some foods help to protect the immune system from ‘invasion by external pathogens’ (bacteria and viruses).

-Our acupuncturist has put together this list to help support your lungs and immune system at this time.
+Our acupuncturist has put together this list to help support your lungs and immune system.

 To drive out infection accompanied by heat (fever):

 Borage, burdock, chamomile, Chinese cabbage, echinacea, elder flower, eucalyptus(inhaled), lemon balm, lime flower, marjoram, mint, oregano, peppermint, sage, spearmint, turnip, yarrow

 Cooling/pungent foods which may also be of help are: